dzuk-mutant/blockchain/list/instances/waifu_social/waifu_social.md

 (https://waifu.social/@kiru/100567345085296947)

-From an instance admin: "we're not alt-right, we're just sick of SJWs and LGBTs"
+From an instance admin: "we're not alt-right, we're just sick of SJWs and radical LGBTs"